Builder Warranty vs Home Warranty: Key Differences & What Happens When Builder Coverage Ends

 • Pre-existing condition clauses may limit early claims

 For first-time buyers especially, adding a home warranty early makes strong financial sense.
 Explore our home warranty guide for first-time buyers for more detail on what to look for and when it's worth the cost.
+If you're weighing whether to skip the warranty and self-insure instead, our comparison of home warranty vs saving money breaks down the break-even math.

 Pincher's Pro Tip

 Do you need both a builder warranty and a home warranty at the same time?
-Yes — they don't overlap.
+Yes.
+They don't overlap.
 Your builder warranty covers defects; a home warranty covers wear-and-tear breakdowns and appliances.
 Running both simultaneously fills the appliance gap left by your builder from day one.

 If you want to understand how home warranties differ from extended warranties that come with individual appliances, see our breakdown of home warranty vs extended warranty.
+You may also want to read our overview of new construction home warranty options tailored specifically for buyers of newly built homes, or check the 2-10 Home Warranty review since 2-10 HBW backs many builder warranties nationwide.

 Frequently Asked Questions